GoInterject/GoInterject.github.io/bApps/bFinancials/AddingNotes.md

-This uses a two column approach to the RowDefRange for this specific formula.
-This means that it will create a unique combined key for the data to be searched on.
+This uses a two column approach to the RowDefRange for this specific formula, which means it will create a unique combined key for the data to be searched on.
 Ultimately, it forces each record to be indexed by that unique key for each row within the ReportFixed() function.